 Upon graduation from Loyola University of Chicago, Crespo took a job with a local utility where he worked for many years until establishing a new career in real estate, helping families to find good homes in our community.

 In addition to his work with the Village of Hoffman Estates, Crespo is a member of St. Hubert Church, where he has coached the track and field and cross country teams.
 Crespo’s volunteer work also includes service on the Alexian Brothers Mental Health Center Board.

-Fred and his wife Dorothy, a registered nurse, have two daughters, a senior at Northwestern and a sophomore at Loyola.
-They have lived in Hoffman Estates for twenty years.
+Fred and his wife Dorothy, a registered nurse, have two daughters.
+They have lived in Hoffman Estates for twenty plus years.